cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-order-tracking/readme.txt

 5. Customer view in order details: the customers can view the shipping info in the order details page, in the My Account section.

 == Changelog ==

+= Version 2.2.0 - Released on 09 May 2022 =

+* New: Support for WooCommerce 6.5
+* New: Support for WordPress 6.0
+* Update: YITH Plugin Framework

+= Version 2.1.0 - Released on 31 March 2022 =

+* New: support for WooCommerce 6.4
+* Update: YITH plugin framework

 = Version 2.0.0 - Released on 23 February 2022 =